Arthur-Palhano/Super-Shapes/README.md

-**I used P5.js to simulate a supershape according to a certain value M**
+<h1>I used P5.js to simulate a supershape according to a certain value M</h1>

 **How to see the project?**